-The contractor shall develop a NSCP for state and federal listed noxious and invasive plant species, and other undesirable plant species shown on the list posted on the Roadside Development web site (https://azdot.gov/node/5372

-) for approval by an ADOT construction PLA.
-Four (4) copies of the proposed NSCP in standard three (3) ring binders shall be submitted to the Engineer within seven (7) calendar days after the Execution of Contract.
-The ADOT construction PLA shall review and respond to the proposed NSCP within 10 calendar days upon receiving the submittal.
+The contractor shall develop a NSCP for state and federal listed noxious and invasive plant species, and other undesirable plant species shown on the list posted on the Roadside Development web site (https://azdot.gov/node/5372 days after the Execution of Contract.
+The ADOT construction PLA shall review and respond to the proposed NSCP within ten (10) calendar days upon receiving the submittal.
 If requested, additional copies may be submitted for review and comments by Native American Community governing body designated representative as approved by the Engineer.
-Native American Community governing body designated representative shall also review and comment the proposed NSCP within 30 calendar days upon receiving the submittal.
-The contractor proposed NSCP shall include as minimum the following information applicable to the project area, location and conditions listed below:
+Native American Community governing body designated representative shall also review and comment the proposed NSCP within thirty (30) calendar days upon receiving the submittal.